 - Soak up the atmosphere on a walking tour

 - Family friendly

 Once New York's most fashionable neighborhood, Harlem is home to the elegant enclave of Sugar Hill, a lovely area where famous musicians like Duke Ellington once lived.
-You'll drive along Strivers Row and Sylvan Terrace, see the legendary Apollo Theater and stop at the Schomburg Center for Research in Black Culture.
+You'll drive along Strivers Row and Sylvan Terrace, see the legendary Apollo Theater and the Schomburg Center for Research in Black Culture.

 - Gospel service